Deke Slayton: Awards and honors

 He was a fellow of the Society of Experimental Test Pilots (SETP) and the American Astronautical Society, as well as an associate fellow of the American Institute of Aeronautics and Astronautics.
 He was a member of the Experimental Aircraft Association, the Space Pioneers, the Confederate Air Force, the Order of Daedalians, the National Rifle Association of America, the Veterans of Foreign Wars, and the Fraternal Order of Eagles.
 Additionally, he was an honorary member of the American Fighter Aces Association, the National WWII Glider Pilots Association and the Association of Space Explorers.

 Deke Slayton was inducted into the U.S. Astronaut Hall of Fame on May 11, 1990, the International Space Hall of Fame in 1990, the National Aviation Hall of Fame in 1996, and the International Air & Space Hall of Fame in 2001.
 The Texas Oncology-Deke Slayton Cancer Center in Webster, Texas, is named in his honor.
 The main stretch of road in League City, Texas, FM 518, was renamed Deke Slayton Highway.
 The Deke Slayton Memorial Space & Bicycle Museum in Sparta, Wisconsin was named in his honor.
 The Slayton biographical exhibit includes his Mercury space suit, his Ambassador of Exploration Award, which showcases a lunar sample, and more.
 In nearby La Crosse, Wisconsin, an annual summer aircraft air show, the Deke Slayton Airfest, has been held in his honor, featuring modern and vintage military and civilian aircraft, along with NASA speakers.

-The Cygnus CRS Orb-3 mission, which was lost when the Antares rocket exploded during its launch, was named the S.S.
-Deke Slayton.
-The Cygnus CRS Orb-4 Orbital ATK space vehicle was named the S.S.
-Deke Slayton II and launched to the International Space Station on December 6, 2015, on an Atlas V rocket.
+Although the October 2014, Cygnus CRS Orb-3 mission named the S.S.
+Deke Slayton was lost when its Antares rocket exploded during launch, the Cygnus CRS Orb-4 Orbital ATK space vehicle S.S.
+Deke Slayton II was successfully launched to the International Space Station on an Atlas V rocket on December 6, 2015.
 In 2017, Solstar and NASA developed a preliminary design for Slayton Space Communicator (SC-Slayton), a commercial router on the International Space Station named in his honor.
-The device is intended for low-earth orbit service (LEO).
+The device is intended for low Earth orbit service (LEO).